oguimbal/jcool-docs/general/documents.md

 - A binary body which is the content of your document
 - The document mime type in the `Content-Type` header

-?> The "intermediary" upload refrence should like `upload:XXXXXX`, while the "final" uploaded document reference should look like `temp:XXXXX`
+?> The "intermediary" upload refrence should look like `upload:XXXXXX`, while the "final" uploaded document reference should look like `temp:XXXXX`

 !> An uploaded document reference can be used multiple times in a **single** call to `createDispute`, but it cannot be reused later.